nicolasjhampton/python_tutorial_game_project/blog/step2.md

 > <img width="20%" alt="Licensed under Public Domain via Wikimedia Commons - https://commons.wikimedia.org/wiki/File:Brown,r_time_macine60.jpg#/media/File:Brown,r_time_macine60.jpg" src="the_time_machine.jpg"/>
 > *<b>But in the future...</b>*
 >
-> Me and Doc Brown came back to let you guys know that the
+> Me and Doc Brown came back from the future of this project
+> to let you guys and gals know that the password
-> password hashes bcrypt uses are strings that start with
+> hashes bcrypt uses are strings that start with
 > '$2a$', so if you really want to check that password
 > integrity...buy a Delorean.